-Dr. Mark S. Dockstator, a member of the Oneida Nation of the Thames is currently teaching at Trent University, Chanie Wenjack School for Indigenous Studies and is the Director of the Chief R. Donald Maracle Indigenous Knowledge Initiative at Queens University, in addition to being Past President of the First Nations University of Canada, one of the first Indigenous-controlled post-secondary institutions in Canada.
+Dr. Mark S. Dockstator, a member of the Oneida Nation of the Thames is currently a professor at Trent University, Chanie Wenjack School for Indigenous Studies, in addition to being Past President of the First Nations University of Canada, one of the first Indigenous-controlled post-secondary institutions in Canada.

 In 1994, he became the first First Nations person to graduate with a doctorate in law, receiving his degree from Osgoode Hall Law School, York University.
 His doctoral dissertation, entitled “Toward an Understanding of Aboriginal Self Government,” is a blend of Indigenous and Western knowledge and was used as a foundation for the Royal Commission on Aboriginal Peoples’ final report.